MarsBased/handbook/sections/howwework.md

 ## Remote

 We are a remote working company.
-That means that we don’t have an office where we everyday work.
+That means that we don’t have an office to work in.

 We will ask you to have your own space where you work from usually.
 A nice setup, in a comfortable environment with few distractions, works best for most of us.